mlb2251/stitch-artifact/README.md

 Error we encountered: If you encounter the error `Error: pandas 1.5.0 has requirement python-dateutil>=...` then rerunning `python3 -m pip install pandas` resolved this.

 Ensure that GNU time (i.e. `/usr/bin/time -v` on Linux or `gtime -v` on OS X) is installed - note that this is different from the `time` Bash builtin.
 OS X actually places a copy of the Bash built-in in at `/usr/bin/time` so you need to install `gtime` with `brew install gnu-time` instead.

-For Linux, check that running `/usr/bin/time -v echo test` prints a lot of statistics about timing/memory.
+  - For Linux, check that running `/usr/bin/time -v echo test` prints a lot of statistics about timing/memory.
-For OS X, check that running `gtime -v echo test` prints a lot of statistics about timing/memory.
+  - For OS X, check that running `gtime -v echo test` prints a lot of statistics about timing/memory.

+Ensure that `timeout` (or `gtimeout` on OS X) is installed.
+This can be installed on OS X with `brew install coreutils`.
+- For Linux, `timeout 90m echo hi` should print "hi"
+- For OS X, `gtimeout 90m echo hi` should print "hi"

 ### Install the `stitch` artifact